learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **Print Message on Collision with Object.** Get Unity to send you a message whenever your controller runs into an object in the game world.

 ## Coding Other Outputs
 Learn how to code outputs other than message printing.
-Any of these
+Any of these outputs should be combinable with any of the inputs covered (keyboard, mouse, and collision) - the following are merely examples.

 Change Object Size with Arrow Keys.

 Change Object Color on Mouse Click.

+Play a Sound on Collisi

+---

 A major project of the Unity/C# arm of realityLab during Fall 2019, with assists by Anna White-Nockelby, Clarisse Wells, Ceci Mancuso, and Lauren.